 What Is Short-Term Care?

-Such programs usually have an end goal in mind, where the person eventually gets well enough to resume their daily lives and perform tasks on their own without any assistance.
+Such programs usually have an end goal: the person eventually gets well enough to resume their daily life and perform tasks independently without assistance.

-Long-Term vs. Short-Term Care: Main Differences
+Long-Term vs. Short-Term Care: The Main Differences

-- Short-term care may last for a few weeks or months, while long-term care may begin following a senior’s retirement.
+- Short-term care may last a few weeks or months, while long-term care may begin following a senior’s retirement.

 For example, in short-term care, a person may require the services of a physical therapist to regain their balance and coordination following a stroke.
-But in long-term care, the person may opt for rehabilitation therapies to improve mobility and muscle strength to boost physical and mental wellness.
+However, in long-term care, the person may opt for rehabilitation therapies to improve mobility and muscle strength to boost physical and mental wellness.

-Find Quality Long-Term Care for Seniors at Ventana
+Enroll in Quality Long-Term Care for Seniors at Ventana